w3c/wai-presentations2all/content/index.md

 ### Be visible

 Be visible and in good light when you talk, so participants can see your face.
-This helps some people hear and understand better.
-Be careful not to face away from the audience to read projected material, particularly if you don't have a microphone.
+This helps some people hear and understand better, including many who are hard of hearing or have difficulty understanding accents.
+Be careful not to face away from your webcam or the audience to read projected material.

-### Use a microphone <span class="forwhich">(in-person)</span> {#usemic}
+### Use a good quality microphone

-Some people might need the audio electronically, even in a small room.
-This includes people using [ALDs](#ald){:.termref} and remote [captioners](#captions){:.termref}.
-Note that if you ask "Can everyone hear me OK?" some people might be uncomfortable saying that they cannot.
+Note that if you ask “Can everyone hear me OK?” some people might be uncomfortable saying that they cannot.

+<span class="forwhich">In-person:</span> Some people might need the audio electronically, even in a small room.
+This includes remote [captioners](#captions){:.termref} and people using [ALDs](#ald){:.termref}.

+<span class="forwhich">Remote:</span> Usually built-in laptop microphones are not sufficient quality.

 ### Ensure that all relevant sound is audible through the sound system

-For example, if the audience doesn't have a microphone, repeat their questions and comments into your microphone before replying.
+For example, if the someone puts a question in chat or doesn't have a microphone, repeat their questions and comments into your microphone before replying.

 ### Limit distractions

 For example, ask participants to turn off mobile phone notifications, and presenters to turn off system notifications.
 Discourage side conversations during meetings and presentations.

-### Cover all displayed text {#visuals}

-Say all of the information that is on each slide.
-(This does not mean that you have to read the slide exactly as it is.
-It just means that you cover the visual information in what you say.)

-### Describe pertinent parts of graphics, videos, and other visuals

-Describe them to the extent needed to understand the presentation.
-(You usually do not need to describe decorative images.)

-### Describe other visual information

-For example, a speaker asks people to raise their hands if they make their websites fully accessible.
-The speaker should then describe the visual response: "About half raised their hand".

 {% include_cached excol.html type="end" %}
 {% include_cached excol.html type="start" id="fyi" %}